ReconCycle/reconcycle.github.io/docs/standalone/gpio/raspi_ros.md

-# ROS managment of Raspberry GPIOs
+# ROS managment of Raspberry Pi GPIOs

-//Not finished
+Raspberry Pi is microcomputer with the ability to generate control signals and read the sensor values by attaching the auxiliary devices (equipment) to the GPIOs of the Raspberry Pi.
+When the auxiliary equipment is connected to the GPIOs of the Raspberry Pi, each GPIO in use must be properly configured by a suitable software library.
+Since the auxiliary equipment attached to each individual microcomputer needs to work in synchronization with the robots and the auxiliary equipment on other microcomputers, there is need to be able to control the GPIOs of invidiual microcomputer globally throughout the cell.

-The ROS periphery interface allows users to quickly integrate existing cell periphery into the ROS-based software system.
-To make the micro-computer
+[//]: <> (The ROS periphery interface allows users to quickly integrate existing cell periphery into the ROS-based software system.
-ROS-compatible, a Pi image with Ubuntu 16.04 and pre-installation of ROS is mounted.
-Installation procedure for a Raspberry Pi image is described in Section 3.1.

 As the peripheral elements should enable swapping, the ROS instance on the micro-computer runs automatically when the periphery interface receives power.
 Standard ROS communication protocols are used to send and receive commands on the periphery interface.
 The commands are then further relayed to the peripheral element it controls through a proxy program, which is specific to the peripheral element

+To make the micro-computer ROS-compatible, a Pi image with Ubuntu 16.04 and pre-installation of ROS is mounted.
+Installation procedure for a Raspberry Pi image is described in [hier](###Installation).